 As the most well-known supernatural beings of the Islamic tradition, jinn are often mentioned in the Quran.
-They reside in the void between worlds, a parallel dimension different from the world of humans or from any world known.
+They reside in the void between worlds, a parallel dimension different from the world of humans or any other known world.

-Contrary to angels, but similar to humans, jinn enjoy free will, therefore they can make their own choices and they can also allegedly be judged during Judgment Day and sent to either Heaven or Hell.
+Unlike angels, but similar to humans, jinn enjoy free will.
+Therefore they can make their own choices and they can also allegedly be judged during Judgment Day and sent to either Heaven or Hell.
 Jinn usually live in highly remote areas with clouds, waters, trees, and mountains.

-It is said that, after Allah created man, he asked angels and jinn to bow before Adam.
+It is said that after Allah created man, he asked angels and jinn to bow before Adam.
 At that time, one jinn exerted his free will and chose to disobey the Creator.
 He was the Iblis.
 For his disobedience, he was banished from Paradise and he became the Devil, under the name of Sheitan.
-This change caused Allah sent prophets to both human and jinn alike in order to provide good counsel and show the righteous path.
+This change caused Allah to send prophets to both human and jinn alike in order to provide good counsel and show them the righteous path.

 In this way, Mohammed was but one of these prophets and messengers.
 One of the differences between Christianity and Islam is that the Bible constitutes the word of God sent through the apostles, while the Quran is considered to be the word of Allah itself.
 As depicted in the Quran, the Iblis gained Allah’s favor through his devotion and he was granted command over the order of angels.

-However, even though he had obtained a rank similar to that of angels and, just as the angels, he had to listen and obey to Allah’s orders, the Iblis refused to bow before Adam while stating “ I am better than he: Thou didst create me from fire, and him from clay ” – Surah 7, Al-A’raf, Ayat 11-12.
+However, even though he had obtained a rank similar to that of angels, and, just as the angels, he had to listen to and obey Allah’s orders, Iblis refused to bow before Adam while stating “ I am better than he: Thou didst create me from fire, and him from clay ” – Surah 7, Al-A’raf, Ayat 11-12.

-Until Qiyaamah, Judgment Day, Allah, in his mercy, postponed the destruction of the Iblis turned Sheitan.
+Until Qiyaamah, Judgment Day, Allah, in his mercy, postponed the destruction of Iblis turned Sheitan.
 As for devils, the Islamic tradition states: “ We made the evil ones friends only to those without faith ” – Quran 7-27.
-In Christianity, Lucifer, an angel, became Satan - the Devil.
+In Christianity, Lucifer, an angel, became Satan - the Devil .
 In Islam, Iblis, a jinn, became Sheitan - the Devil.